wp-plugins/pinterest-pinboard-widget/readme.txt

 = I want to add a Pinboard to a page.
 Is this possible? =

-Yes, since verson 1.0.5 the plugin support a shortcode `pinterest_pinboard`.
+Yes, since version 1.0.5 the plugin support a shortcode `pinterest_pinboard`.
 The following argument can be supplied:

 * username: The pinterest username to retrieve the pins for
 * rows: Nr. of rows of pins to display